Fidexy/Obsidian/AAE2004 Exam Notes.md

 	- NAVAIDs provide pilotage information and assist with landings
 4. Surveillance
 	- Automatic Dependent Surveillance-Broadcast (ADS-B) continuously broadcasts flight data
+	- Aircraft position is determined by a GNSS receiver
 	- More frequent updates compared to ground-based radar (1s compared to 5-12s)
 	- Always on, no operator intervention required
 	- Real-time display of air traffic improves situational awareness
 	- Location, airspeed, altitude and velocity is acquired via GPS and broadcasted to ground stations
 	- ATC relays the data to other aircraft
 	- With ADS-B In, aircraft can receive direct communication with another aircraft, and acquire information on weather and traffic
+	- Lower chance of overlapping signals from aircraft at close proximity
 5. Automation
 	- Traffic Flow Management System
 		- Can view all traffic data